nltp-ashes/Nanosuit/README.md

 Armor mode :
 - Absorbs all incoming damage as long as the suit has energy
 - The more powerful is the impact, the more energy it consumes
+- Some damage types consume more energy than others
 - When the suit is out of energy, all incoming damage is transferred to the player

 Speed mode :